Kakamega County: Trade and commerce

+The county is part of the Lake Region Economic Bloc (LREB) established in 2018 to foster regional economic, industrial, social, and technological collaboration.

 There are 62 trading centres, 11,083 retail traders, 21 supermarkets, 203 wholesale traders and 1180 registered hotels.

 Agriculture

 Agriculture is the backbone of the county, contributing to 65% of the county's GDP.

-There are two main categories of crops: food crops and industrial crops, the rest being horticulture.
+There are two main categories of crops: food crops and cash crops, the rest being horticulture.
 Food crops include maize, sorghum, finger millet, rice, beans, peas, grams, cassava, potatoes, and arrowroots.
+Maize is grown all over the county and forms the county's staple food.
+Sugarcane is partly a popular food crop but also one of the most grown cash crops.
+There has been however a reduced sugarcane farming attributed to collapse of Mumias Sugar and the recent financial woes facing sugarcane millers which have discouraged its growing.

 Transport and communication

 The county is covered by 4,451.3 km of road network. of this 1,308.90 km is covered by earth surface, 2,792.25 is covered by gravel, 939.32 km is murram surface and 307.5 km is covered by bitumen.

 There are 14 Post Offices with 8,400 installed letter boxes, 6,969 rented letter boxes and 1,431 vacant letter boxes.

+Sports

+Kakamega is known for its prowess in sporting activities, especially rugby and football.
+Highschool football teams such as Musingu High School, Kakamega High school, Shanderema High, Archbishop Njenga Girls have dominated in national high school games and East African competitions.
+Rugby teams from Koyonzo High School, St. Peter's Mumias, Kakamega High School have been among the best in the country.
+Both have been making headlines in highschool competitions, competing up to the East African regional levels consecutively.
+Rugby teams like Kabras RFC, Masinde Muliro Rugby teams being some of the big names in Kenyan local rugby.
+They are based in Kakamega.
+The county has also produced sportsmen who have represented Kenya's national teams in their respective fields.
+Notable among them include Edith Wisa, Dorcas Sikobe, Victor Wanyama, Clifton Miheso, having been born there or some of whom trace their roots to Kakamega.